gnietof/Quantum/Certification/session.md

 # Session
 This document does not provide much interesting information.
 Most interesting part for certification is the information provided by the session object.

+I will include information from other documents here.

+## Session mode
+- A session gives exclusive access to a QPU.
+- Once created, if no jobs are submitted for 30 minutes, the session automatically closes.
+- The maximum session time to live (TTL) determines how long a session can run.
+You can set this value with the max_time parameter.
+This should exceed the longest job's execution time.
+- For Premium plans, the Interactive TTL is set to 60 seconds and the Maximum TTL to 8h.

 ## Attributes

 ## Methods